ABS – Scratch resistant, great for its cosmetic value.

 12L14 – Commonly used in automatic screw machines in the production of high number of parts requiring a close tolerance.

 Ti-6AI-4V – The most common titanium alloy is the Ti-6AI-4V.
 It is very resistant to corrosion and extreme temperatures.
 Great tensile strength and toughness.
 Highly used by the military, aircraft, spacecraft, and in medical applications.

 Typically used in high-temperature applications.
 Because of work hardening, this metal is very difficult to machine by traditional means.

 This information is solely a material reference and we don’t guarantee the accuracy of this information.
-Titans of CNC is not liable for any misinterpretation or misuse of this data.
+Titan America MFG is not liable for any misinterpretation or misuse of this data.